speedie1337/spmenu/docs/docs.md

 :   Embed spmenu inside window id

 `-H, --hist-file hist file`
-:   Specify a path to save the history to
+:   Specify a file to save the history to

+`-lf, --list-file list file`
+:   Specify a file to load entries from

 `-ig, --image-gaps gaps`
 :   Set image gaps to gaps